SeanPreusse/seanpreusse.github.io/_posts/2016-02-28-Predict_Employee_Turnover.md

 last_modified_at: 2016-01-28T15:11:19-04:00
 ---

-Predicting employee turnover and having a greater understanding of key drivers is starting to emerge in a few organisations.
+Predicting employee turnover and having a greater understanding of key drivers are starting to emerge in a few organisations.
 Some people may have a gut feeling when an employee is on the verge of leaving but what if you could create a dataset with many different behaviour identifiers to predict turnover early so that you could intervene?
 Here we will use Logistic regression to complete this analytical task.

 Logistic regression has a place for many practical business problems.
-My experience with this type of modelling is in the prediction of a binary outcome e.g. predicting employee turnover (yes/no), employees stress, employee performance and employee sentiment.
+My experience with this type of modelling is in the prediction of a binary outcome, e.g. predicting employee turnover (yes/no), employees stress, employee performance and employee sentiment.

 The example here will look at predicting employee turnover.
 The accuracy of this model is 86% and can be improved.
 Data used is supplied from IBM Watson, workforce attrition dataset.